NCAR/climate-primer-water/doc/ch5_attribution.rst

 Regional studies that have used this approach to detect multi-decadal precipitation changes due to anthropogenic forcing for several regions
-include: Ma et al., 2017; Song et al., 2014; Zhou et al., 2017; Tian et al., 2018; Delworth and Zeng (2014); and Dey et al., 2019a, b.
+include: Ma et al. 2017; Song et al. 2014; Zhou et al. 2017; Tian et al. 2018; Delworth and Zeng (2014); and Dey et al. 2019a, b.

 *Other Spatiotemporal Statistical Methods –* From Doblas-Reyes et al.
 (2021), The primary objective of any attribution method is to optimally separate the influences of external forcing and internal variability on a global or regional climate record.
-In a multi-model ensemble context, the estimation of the externally-forced climate response has been typically performed by ensemble averaging of linear trends or regional domain spatial average, thus not taking into account the available and complete space and time covariance information.
-Methods using spatiotemporal information to improve the separation between external and internal drivers in multiple or single historical climate realizations performed by a given global model include pattern filtering methods such as signal-to-noise maximizing empirical orthogonal functions (Ting et al., 2009); dynamical adjustment to extract the response to external forcing in an observed or simulated single realization (Smoliak et al., 2015; Deser et al., 2016; Sippel et al., 2019); time scale separation methods (DelSole et al., 2011; Wills et al., 2018, 2020); and the ensemble empirical mode decomposition method (Wu and Huang, 2009; Wilcox et al., 2013; Ji et al., 2014; Qian and Zhou, 2014), which decomposes data, such as time series of historical temperature and precipitation, into independent oscillatory modes of decreasing frequency..
+In a multi-model ensemble context, the estimation of the externally forced climate response has been typically performed by ensemble averaging of linear trends or regional domain spatial average, thus not taking into account the available and complete space-and-time covariance information.
+Methods using spatiotemporal information to improve the separation between external and internal drivers in multiple or single historical climate realizations performed by a given global model include pattern filtering methods such as signal-to-noise maximizing empirical orthogonal functions (Ting et al. 2009); dynamical adjustment to extract the response to external forcing in an observed or simulated single realization (Smoliak et al. 2015; Deser et al. 2016; Sippel et al.
+2019); time-scale separation methods (DelSole et al. 2011; Wills et al. 2018, 2020); and the ensemble empirical-mode decomposition method (Wu and Huang 2009; Wilcox et al. 2013; Ji et al. 2014; Qian and Zhou 2014), which decomposes data, such as time series of historical temperature and precipitation, into independent oscillatory modes of decreasing frequency.

-*Attribution Methods: Attribution of weather and climate events to anthropogenic forcing –* Here with reference to Hope et al. (2021) and Seneviratne, et al. (2021), we discuss methods to attribute the change in likelihood or characteristics of weather or climate events or classes of events to underlying drivers, where typically, historical changes, simulated under observed forcings, are compared to a counterfactual climate simulated in the absence of anthropogenic forcing.
+*Attribution Methods: Attribution of weather and climate events to anthropogenic forcing –* Here with reference to Hope et al. (2021) and Seneviratne et al. (2021), we discuss methods to attribute the change in likelihood or characteristics of weather or climate events or classes of events to underlying drivers, where typically, historical changes, simulated under observed forcings, are compared to a counterfactual climate simulated in the absence of anthropogenic forcing.

-The outcome of event attribution is dependent on the definition of the event (Leach et al., 2020), as well as the framing (Otto et al., 2016;
+The outcome of event attribution is dependent on the definition of the event (Leach et al. 2020), as well as the framing (Otto et al. 2016;
-Christidis et al., 2018; Jézéquel et al., 2018) and uncertainties in observations and modeling.
-Attribution statements are also dependent on the spatial (Uhe et al., 2016; Cattiaux and Ribes, 2018;
+Christidis et al. 2018; Jézéquel et al. 2018) and uncertainties in observations and modeling.
+Attribution statements are also dependent on the spatial (Uhe et al. 2016; Cattiaux and Ribes 2018;
-Kirchmeier-Young et al., 2019) and temporal (Harrington, 2017; Leach et al., 2020) extent of event definitions, as events of different scales involve different processes (Zhang et al., 2020) and large-scale averages generally yield higher attributable changes in magnitude or probability due to the smoothing out of noise.
-In general, confidence in attribution statements for large-scale heat and lengthy extreme precipitation events have higher confidence than shorter and more localized events, such as extreme storms, an aspect also relevant for determining the emergence of signals in extremes or the confidence in projections (see also the tables of confidence in extremes for North America in the next section).
+Kirchmeier-Young et al. 2019) and temporal (Harrington 2017; Leach et al. 2020) extent of event definitions, as events of different scales comprise different processes (Zhang et al. 2020) and large-scale averages generally yield higher attributable changes in magnitude or probability due to noise smoothing.
+In general, confidence in attribution statements for large-scale heat and lengthy extreme-precipitation events have higher confidence than shorter and more localized events, such as extreme storms, an aspect also relevant for determining the emergence of signals in extremes or the confidence in projections (see also the tables of confidence in extremes for North America in the next section).

-Trend detection using optimal fingerprinting methods is a well-established field.
-However, there are specific challenges when applying optimal fingerprinting to the detection and attribution of trends in extremes and on regional scales where the lower signal- to-noise ratio is a challenge.
+Trend detection using optimal fingerprinting methods is a well established field.
+However, there are specific challenges when applying optimal fingerprinting to the detection and attribution of trends in extremes and on regional scales where there exists a lower signal- to-noise ratio.

-Apart from the detection and attribution of trends in extremes, new approaches have been developed to answer the question of whether, and to what extent, external drivers have altered the probability and intensity of an individual extreme event (NASEM, 2016).
-A commonly used approach – often called the risk-based approach in the literature, and referred to here as the ‘probability-based approach’ – produces statements such as ‘anthropogenic climate change made this event type twice as likely’ or ‘anthropogenic climate change made this event 15% more intense’.
+Apart from the detection and attribution of trends in extremes, new approaches have been developed to answer the question of whether, and to what extent, external drivers have altered the probability and intensity of a given extreme event (NASEM 2016).
+A commonly used approach – often called the risk-based approach in the literature, and referred to here as the "probability-based approach" – produces statements such as "anthropogenic climate change made this event type twice as likely" or "anthropogenic climate change made this event 15% more intense."
 This is done by estimating probability distributions of the index characterizing the event in today’s climate, as well as in a counterfactual climate, and either comparing intensities for a given occurrence probability (e.g., 1-in-100-year event) or probabilities for a given magnitude.
-There are a number of different analytical methods encompassed in the probability-based approach, building on observations and statistical analyses (e.g., van Oldenborgh et al., 2012), optimal fingerprint methods (Sun et al., 2014), regional climate and weather forecast models (e.g., Schaller et al., 2016), global climate models (GCMs) (e.g., Lewis and Karoly, 2013), and large ensembles of atmosphere-only GCMs (e.g., Lott et al., 2013).
+There are a number of different analytical methods encompassed in the probability-based approach, building on observations and statistical analyses (e.g., van Oldenborgh et al. 2012), optimal fingerprint methods (Sun et al. 2014), regional climate and weather forecast models (e.g., Schaller et al. 2016), global climate models (GCMs) (e.g., Lewis and Karoly 2013), and large ensembles of atmosphere-only GCMs (e.g., Lott et al. 2013).

-Another approach examines facets of the weather and thermodynamic status of an event through process-based attribution (Hauser et al., 2016;
+Another approach examines facets of the weather and thermodynamic status of an event through process-based attribution (Hauser et al. 2016;
-Shepherd et al., 2018; Grose et al., 2018).
-Using these techniques, attributable human influence has been found for heavy precipitation, and certain types of droughts and tropical cyclones (e.g., Herring et al., 2021).
+Shepherd et al. 2018; Grose et al. 2018).
+Using these techniques, attributable human influence has been found for heavy precipitation, and certain types of droughts and tropical cyclones (e.g., Herring et al.
+2021).